 We hope you have enjoyed this list of our favorite pricked pooches.

-- Breeds With Upright Ears
+- 12 Dog Breeds with Pointy Ears

 - 1. Siberian Husky